-- As reported in the Annual Report of Trends in Behaviour 2019: Viral Hepatitis in Australia: - Nearly half of people (47%) living with hepatitis C reported in 2018 that they had not experienced stigma or discrimination because of their hepatitis C status in the previous 12 months and 22% of respondents said they would rarely experience stigma or discrimination.
-Almost a third (31%) of respondents living with hepatitis C reported in 2018 they had sometimes, often, or always experienced stigma or discrimination because of their hepatitis C status. - Among health care workers, 80% reported never engaging in or witnessing negative behaviour towards people with hepatitis C in 2018.
+- As reported in the Annual Report of Trends in Behaviour 2019 Viral Hepatitis in Australia: - Nearly half of people (47%) living with hepatitis C reported in 2018 that they had not experienced stigma or discrimination because of their hepatitis C status in the previous 12 months, up from 34% in 2016.
+Further, 22% of respondents said they would rarely experience stigma or discrimination, down from 25% in 2016.
+Almost a third (31%) of respondents living with hepatitis C reported in 2018 they had sometimes, often, or always experienced stigma or discrimination because of their hepatitis C status, similar to 31% reporting the same in 2016. - Among health care workers, 80% reported never engaging in or witnessing negative behaviour towards people with hepatitis C in 2018.
 Conversely, 20% of respondents reported they would rarely, sometimes or often engage in or witness negative behaviour towards people living with hepatitis C. - Among health workers surveyed in 2018, 44% reported never engaging in negative behaviour towards people who inject drugs while 30% reported never witnessing negative behaviour towards people who inject drugs.
 One in five (21%) respondents reported often or sometimes engaging in negative behaviour towards people who inject drugs while around half (51%) reported always, often or sometimes witnessing negative behaviour.
 Further, nearly two thirds (35%) of health care workers reported rarely engaging in negative behaviour towards people who inject drugs and 19% reported witnessing negative behaviour. - Among members of the general public surveyed in 2017, half (50%) reported that they would never behave negatively towards people because of their hepatitis C status.
 One of five (21%) of respondents reported they would sometimes, often, or always behave negatively towards other people because of their hepatitis C status while 29% reported that they would do so rarely. - Also, among members of the general public surveyed in 2017, only 14% of people reported that they would never behave negatively towards people because of their use of drugs for injecting.
 Almost two-thirds (62%) of respondents reported they would sometimes, often, or always behave negatively towards other people because of their use of drugs for injecting while around a quarter (23%) reported that they would do so rarely.